A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: A nonmonotone extrapolated proximal gradient-subgradient algorithm

-Assumption \ref{assum-funs1}2 is a common assumption (see, e.g., \cite{d2023proximal,jkm2023convergence,kl2024convergence,km2022convergence}) used to guarantee that the objective function of the subproblem \eqref{nexPGA-subpro} is coercive and thus always admits an easy-to-compute minimizer $\bm{x}^{k,i}$ (but may not be unique).
-Assumption \ref{assum-funs1}2 is also weaker than the convexity requirement on $P_1$ imposed in some studies on proximal DC-type algorithms, such as \cite{gtt2018DC,tft2022new,wcp2018proximal,yht2025inexact}.
-In addition, under Assumption \ref{assum-funs1}, one can show that any local minimizer $\widehat{\bm{x}}$ of problem \eqref{ge-DC-problem} satisfies the following relations:
+Assumption \ref{assum-funs1}2, which is also adopted in \cite{d2023proximal}, ensures that the subproblem \eqref{nexPGA-subpro} is well defined for all sufficiently large $\gamma_{k,i}$ and admits an easily computable minimizer $\bm{x}^{k,i}$, although such a minimizer need not be unique.
+Notably, Assumption \ref{assum-funs1}2 is weaker than those imposed in several existing studies on proximal-gradient-type algorithms, where $P_1$ is assumed to be either convex (see, e.g., \cite{gtt2018DC,tft2022new,wcp2018proximal}) or bounded below by an affine function (see, e.g., \cite{jkm2023convergence,kl2025convergence,km2022convergence}).
+Later, we will show that, under Assumptions \ref{assum-funs1}1 and \ref{assum-funs1}2, the line search criterion \eqref{nexPGA-lscond}, and hence the proposed algorithm, is also well defined.
+In addition, under Assumption \ref{assum-funs1}, one can show that any local minimizer $\widehat{\bm{x}}$ of problem \eqref{ge-DC-problem} satisfies